Walsh function: Definition

 In particular, $W_0(x) = 1$ everywhere on the interval, since all bits of k are zero.

 Notice that $W_{2^m}$ is precisely the Rademacher function rm.

 Thus, the Rademacher system is a subsystem of the Walsh system.
 Moreover, every Walsh function is a product of Rademacher functions:

 Comparison between Walsh functions and trigonometric functions

-Walsh functions and trigonometric functions are both systems that form a complete, orthonormal set of functions, an orthonormal basis in Hilbert space $L^2[0,1]$ of the square-integrable functions on the unit interval.
+Walsh functions and trigonometric functions are both systems that form a complete, orthonormal set of functions, an orthonormal basis in the Hilbert space $L^2[0,1]$ of the square-integrable functions on the unit interval.
 Both are systems of bounded functions, unlike, say, the Haar system or the Franklin system.